StevenJ87/StevenJ87.github.io/README.md

 ---
 ## User Story
 ```
-AS an individual who wishes to showcase
+AS an individual who wishes to showcase my knowledge of coding
-I WANT an application that can show me artists and albums related to movies I have seen or want to see
+I WANT a website framework that can be used to display information and coding knowledge
-SO THAT I don't have to use multiple websites or applications to find out the songs that are in my favorite movies
+SO THAT all relevant information for a possible future employer can be accessed in one place
 ```
 ---
 ## Table of Contents